UniversalDependencies/docs/_hyw/dep/advcl-relcl.md

 udver: '2'
 ---

-The `advcl:relcl` relation is used for indicating relative clauses with the relative adverbial pronouns.
-The antecedent of the pronoun is the entire superordinate clause.
+The `advcl:relcl` relation is used for indicating relative clauses with the relative adverbial pronouns modifying the head of the superordinate clause. `advcl:relcl` relative clauses are finite.

 ~~~ conllu
 # visual-style 1 6 advcl:relcl color:blue